jriguera/photoplace/photoplace/README.md

 Contact
 =======

-For more details, visit http://code.google.com/p/photoplace/ As well, you can write suggestions or impressions to photoplace-project@googlegroups.com
+For more details, visit https://github.com/jriguera/photoplace As well, you can write suggestions to photoplace-project@googlegroups.com

 Donations